mckellwoodland/gan_anom_detect/README.md

 # Reconstruct images with StyleGAN2-ADA

 This code uses a fork of the official StyleGAN2-ADA repository to reconstruct the images with a trained StyleGAN2-ADA model via backpropagation.
-You'll need to be on the `proj_dir` branch of the repository to use our expanded capabilities of reconstructing all images in a given directory.
-To reconstruct the images, provide `--network`, `--target`, and `--outdir` to the `projector.sh` script.
+You'll need to be on the `proj_dir` branch of the repository to use our expanded capabilities of reconstructing all images in a given directory and saving images in grayscale.
+To reconstruct the images, provide the `--network`, `--target`, and `--outdir` arguments to the `projector.sh` script.
+The `--mode` optional argument can be changed to save images in color (defaults to grayscale).
 ```
 ./bash_scripts/projector.sh
 ```